-- 1. Understand the concept of feeds, why users rebelled against Facebook feeds, and why users eventually embraced this feature. - 2.
+- 1. Explain the concept of the "social graph," and explain how Facebook created a social graph stronger than its rivals'. - 2.
 Recognize the two strategic resources that are most critical to Facebook's competitive advantage and why Facebook was able to create these resources while MySpace has fallen short. - 3.
 Appreciate that while Facebook's technology can be easily copied, barriers to sustain any new entrant are extraordinarily high, and the likelihood that a firm will win significant share from Facebook by doing the same thing is considerably remote.

-At the heart of Facebook's appeal is a concept Zuckerberg calls the social graph11, which refers to Facebook's ability to collect, express, and leverage the connections between the site's users, or as some describe it, "the global mapping of everyone and how they're related."
+At the heart of Facebook's appeal is a concept Zuckerberg calls the social graph, which refers to Facebook's ability to collect, express, and leverage the connections between the site's users, or as some describe it, "the global mapping of everyone and how they're related."
 A. Iskold, "Social Graph: Concepts and Issues," ReadWriteWeb, September 12, 2007.
 Think of all the stuff that's on Facebook as a node or endpoint that's connected to other stuff.
 You're connected to other users (your friends), photos about you are tagged, comments you've posted carry your name, you're a member of groups, you're connected to applications you've installed-Facebook links them all.
 A. Zeichick, "How Facebook Works," Technology Review, July/August 2008.